‘How To Meal Plan & Meal Prep For Weight Loss Like A Pro – Full Guide’ – Monica May

 Use sticky notes

-Okay, now this one is for all of you that have greedy families like mine.
+Okay, now this one is for all of you that have family like mine.

 It’s such a mood killer when you’ve been cooking the night before and someone ate it while you were asleep.